ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/start.md

 $ npm install

 > tea-taster@0.0.1 prepare
-> husky install
+> husky

-husky - Git hooks installed

-up to date, audited 1157 packages in 2s
+up to date, audited 801 packages in 851ms

 163 packages are looking for funding run `npm fund` for details